cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 > ✔️ Problem: Guest clock continuity can't be guaranteed during a live VM migration.
 >
 > Migration starts with an iterative pre-copy of the VM's memory.
-Then VM is suspended, the last dirty pages a copied, and the VM is resumed at destination.
+Then the VM is suspended, the last dirty pages copied, and the VM is resumed at destination.
 The downtime can range from a few milliseconds to seconds.
 >
 > While a VM is suspended, its clock does not run.
 The moment a CockroachDB VM is resumed at its destination, its clock is behind by the amount of suspension time, i.e. it's arbitrarily stale.
 Therefore a SELECT statement starting immediately after a migration can be assigned a stale timestamp.
 In other words, the database cannot guarantee consistency (“C” in ACID) during a live migration.
 >